TeamPictonode/pictonode/frontend/pictonode-web/README.md

 to see the version you're running.

 Whatever you do, do not install Node/NVM in the latest WSL.
 There are a handful of bugs there.

+## Baklava JS: How it we're using it

+BaklavaJS is a javascript library that renders nodes and handles a lot of our node-graph interface.
+Here are the basics you should know:

+-The editor itself comes from Baklava's Core, and is rendered through ViewPlugin.
+-On create, we must use the editor to register each node type we have created, and then use the engine to run the initial calculation.
+-Baklava auto-recalculates the entire node tree dynamically with eachn option/input change

+-for the ImgsSrc input, we are able to register a vue component as an option, using the option-plugin.
+Unfortunately, due to Baklava's asynchronous behavior, and the asynchronous behavior of uploading files, we are only allowing one upload per img src node as the processes screw up the calculation process.
+Baklava currenty doesn't have a recalculate option, and I have yet to sort out a viable solution to this.

+-Each node created recieves a current pipeline and adds it's node/link attributes to the pipeline before passing it on the next node.
+Once it reaches the final rendered node, it does the final process of sending the completed pipeline to ontario and updated our canvas tag with the new rendered image.

+-currently every node-type is functioning except composite node returns 500, and brightness/contrast doesn't seem to have any visual affect to the rendered image.